macleginn/bivaltyp/content/languages/descriptions/Avar.md

 |     DAT    |     *was-as:-e*     |     *mac’:-aɬ:-e*     |     *bac’-e*        |     *bac’-az-e*     |
 |     GEN    |     *was-as:-ul*    |     *mac’:-aɬ:-ul*    |     *bac’-i-l*      |     *bac’-az-ul*    |

 Avar spatial cases are expressed as combinations of 5 localizations with 4 orientation forms as shown in Table 2.
 The essive orientation series has no overt marker, so that the localization morphemes are clearly visible in this series.
-Avar localization morphemes all reconstruct for the main branches of East Caucasian (cf. Alekseev 1997).
+Avar localization morphemes can be reconstructed for all major branches of East Caucasian (cf. Alekseev 1997).
 Orientation markers are more recent.

 Table 2.
 Avar spatial cases